KRWR

-KRWR (92.1 MHz, "The Team") is a commercial FM radio station in Tyler, Texas.
-It is owned by Paul Gleiser through licensee ATW Media, LLC, and it serves the Tyler-Longview radio market.
-It broadcasts a sports radio format as a network affiliate of Fox Sports Radio (heard daytime and weekends) and CBS Sports Radio (heard weeknights).

-"The Team" studios are co-located with KTBB AM and FM in One American Center at 909 ESE Loop 323, at the intersection with New Copeland Road.
-KRWR has an effective radiated power (ERP) of 9,600 watts.
-The transmitter site is along N NE Loop 323 near Morningside Drive in Tyler.
+KRWR (92.1 FM, "The Team") is a commercial radio station licensed to Tyler, Texas, United States, and serving the Tyler-Longview market.
+Owned by Paul Gleiser through licensee ATW Media, LLC, it carries a sports format as an affiliate of Fox Sports Radio and Westwood One Sports, branded "The Team".
+Studios are located in One American Center at 909 ESE Loop 323, at the intersection with New Copeland Road.
+KRWR's transmitter is sited along N NE Loop 323 near Morningside Drive in Tyler.